How to harvest marijuana grown indoors shown through trimmed buds drying on a line under soft light in a darkened grow space

 Curing and Storage

-🍋 Bonus Tip: If your buds overdry, reintroduce humidity with a humidity pack or a natural method: add a slice of lemon or orange peel to the jar for a few hours to rehydrate and boost aroma.
+Bonus Tip: If your buds overdry, reintroduce humidity with a humidity pack or a slice of lemon/orange peel in the jar for a few hours.

 FAQS